SalvatoreRa/tutorial/machine learning/README.md

 # Utility

-I am providing some useful fuctions and classes that can be ready to use.
-I am providing them as executable python file that you can import and use.
+I am providing some useful functions and classes that can be ready to use.
+I am providing them as executable Python files that you can import and use.
 You find them in the **utility folder**.

 Check in the utiliy folder the example of usages and the explanation about them.
-Each function is document and you can access the provided documentation.
+Each function is a document and you can access the provided documentation.

-For example, if you want to use my regression_report function in Colab you can import in this way:
+For example, if you want to use my regression_report function in Colab you can import it in this way:

 ```Python
 import sys